Published: 2022-10-17 00:00:00

 Also, in a previous article we went into detail on how the cadaver trade rose and fell, and also led to enhancements in medical science despite the sketchy (and illegal) ways bodies were obtained.
 They were even imported from other countries (obviously still stolen).
 Something interesting about this is that the churches would sometimes buy mortsafes and rent them out to people wanting to bury their loved ones in the church cemetery.
 More of than not, the church members paid less than outsiders to rent the mortsafes.
 The body business was so lucrative that there were even killers who would sell the bodies of their victims to doctors to make ends meet.
 If you're interested, read about Burke and Hare, who terrorized Scottland in 1828, committing a total of 16 murders.
 Mortsafes work to protect the dead while the police and community work to protect the living.
 Yes, they were caught and found guilty of murder among other things.
 The doctor that they supplied bodies for refused to comment on his relationship with Burke and Hare, though people knew who they were working for.

-For the latest in news and stock picks, don't miss our podcast at https://www.arbitragetrade.
+For the latest tech, business, and finance news, don't miss our podcast at https://www.arbitragetrade.com/podcasts/